cassieevans/personal-site-2019/src/posts/making-a-lil-me-part-1.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-## What about Greensock?!
+## What about GreenSock?!

-Let's see how we can do the same thing using Greensock!
+Let's see how we can do the same thing using GreenSock!
 First we have to include the core library, if you're on codepen, you can go to your pen settings and search for greensock.

 ![pen settings on codepen](/images/gsap-include.png)